Upper Respiratory Infection - Quick Relief and Expert Care

-The human respiratory tract is the pathway for oxygen to reach the lungs and is comprised of two sections: upper and lower.
-The upper tract includes the nose, sinuses, pharynx/throat, and larynx/voice box, and the lower tract consists of the lungs and windpipe.
+The human respiratory tract consists of two sections: the upper and lower tract.
+The upper tract includes the nose, sinuses, pharynx/throat, and larynx/voice box, while the lower tract comprises the lungs and windpipe.

 - Scratchy or sore throat

 - Runny nose

 It’s important to note that these symptoms are similar to those of the influenza virus, but the flu typically involves body aches, sore muscles, and a higher-grade fever.

 Frequently Asked Questions

 Without treatment, URIs can persist for up to 10 days.
 If your symptoms don’t improve within 7-10 days, we recommend visiting Midwest Express Clinic for evaluation and to rule out more severe conditions.

 What happens if I don't seek medical care for my URI?